Here are our tips for Germany based on our two weeks stay in Berlin and Munich, during the Oktoberfest period.

 In general, if you want to save money you need to stay out of Munich and catch a train into town OR pay up and stay right in the centre within walking distance to the festival.
 It’s handy after you’ve downed litres of beer.

 With 85% of people at Oktoberfest dressed up in the traditional Bavarian outfits (Dirndls & Lederhosen), it only makes sense if you get involved too!
 It makes it so much more fun and it’s awesome how many people get involved.
 The costumes can range between €40-500 depending on where & what you are buying.
 Obviously, because we were only there for a few days we wanted to find something reasonably priced and there were plenty of stores within walking distance from our hostel to buy.
 For a full rundown of what to wear & stores to buy in Munich visit here.

 What time to go to Oktoberfest?

 Weekends: The weekends are a whole other story.
-Weekends at Oktoberfest are extremely crowded and if you have no reservation and want a table to drink at, then you should be ready to wait in line at the tents at 7am.
+Weekends at Oktoberfest are extremely crowded and if you have no reservation and want a table to drink it at, then you should be ready to wait in line at the tents at 7 am.
 Sounds easy?
-It’s definitely not, especially after you’ve been drinking for a few days before hand.
-Waking up at 6:00am to line up to drink beer was a slight challenge.
-We managed to get in to our favorite tent (Hacker) for the morning but were later kicked out by those who had table reservations.
+It’s definitely not, especially after you’ve been drinking for a few days beforehand.
+Waking up at 6:00 am to line up to drink beer was a slight challenge.
+We managed to get into our favourite tent (Hacker) for the morning but were later kicked out by those who had table reservations.

 Oktoberfest Tent Guide